learnk8s/knote-js/01_writing_a_note_taking_app.md

 A container contains everything that is needed to run a process.

-That means that you can run a process without having to install any dependency on your machine because the container has all you need.
+That means you can run a process without installing any dependency on your machine because the container has all you need.

 Furthermore, the process in a container is isolated from everything else around it.